Going To Court Against A Narcissist.

 When you’re telling the truth, you don’t have to remember your lines.

 They will try to make eye contact with you.
-They will try to get this at all cost to get some attention from you, by not making eye contact with them, will often anger them as they feel they are superior and deserve special attention, the narcissist being angry in the courtroom will help you, resulting in their mask slipping in the courtroom and revealing their true selves.
+They will try to get this at all costs to get some attention from you, by not making eye contact with them, and will often anger them as they feel they are superior and deserve special attention, the narcissist being angry in the courtroom will help you, resulting in their mask slipping in the courtroom and revealing their true selves.

 Your whole attitude should be to act as though the narcissist doesn’t exist as this will cause that anger within themselves, they want to be the star of the show, watch out for any so-called friends the narcissist has got inside to try and get to you, ignore them too.
 Some will bring the new supply to try and get a reaction from you.

 You will feel frustrated with how the narcissist is behaving.
 These are normal emotions.
 Stick to no reactions.